zafersn/WiFi-RC-Controller-With-Camera/ENGLISH/V3/README.md

 We will need to write the  the   operating system containing vehicle control software.**The point to be noted here is that when selecting the operating systems listed below, download it according to the Wi-Fi module in your hand and print it to the sd card.**Modems supported by Operating Systems and Operating Systems are given below.
 <br>
 ### Downloadable operating system for Raspberry Pi 3
-We have 2 alternative methods for Raspberry pi 3;<br>

-1. Using built-in Wi-Fi directly on Raspberry Pi. <br>
+Using built-in Wi-Fi directly on Raspberry Pi. <br>
-2. Using an external USB Wifi adapter.(It is the recommended method for distance and data speed.
-Of course this will vary depending on the Wi-Fi adapter you use.)

 <br>

 ### 1.If you want to manage Pi_CAR via Raspberry pi 2 or  the built-in Wi-Fi module on the Raspberry Pi 3.Download the operating system on [**this link**](https://drive.google.com/open?id=0B6yjwSAqPTgfcHRRLXYwMHZ6RWs)  and print to the SD card.